 Greeny-brown is not usually a sexy colour.
-It’s the colour of fallen leaves that have turned to mulch, or the colour of rotting apples.
+It’s the colour of fallen leaves that have turned to mulch, or the colour of rotting apples, or the colour of the mess in a baby’s nappy.
 Yet, there’s something about a Scottish landscape that turns greeny-brown into something downright magical.

 In Scotland, greeny-brown is the colour of grassy hillocks that roll away to the sea, or a rusty hull of an old ship stranded in a picturesque harbour, or seaweed strewn on an enchanting white beach.
 And, of course, in Scotland, greeny-brown is the colour of peat – the wonder muck that helps to turn water into whisky.
 Even soil in Scotland is magic.

 It’s the same oddly romantic greeny-brown that dives down over the craggy mountainside in front of me now, every so often punctuated by a thin ribbon of grey tarmac or a silvery disc of water, or a dusting of purple heather.
 Off in the distance, the blue grey of Loch Torridon, stretching as far as Red Point and Gairloch on the eastern shore of mainland Scotland, rises up to meet the billowing Gainsboro grey clouds overhead.

 We stop to ponder for a moment; those clouds look rather ominous and we’re still on the way up the mountain instead of nearly done with our three-hour walk, but we trust our weather forecast apps, throw caution to the howling wind and start off on the climb once more.
 Indeed, there’s something about a little cloudiness that adds to the drama of the vista – and simply knowing that out there, somewhere, whisky is being distilled is inspiration enough for me.